USS Marcus Island

 USS Marcus Island (CVE-77) was the twenty-third of fifty s built for the United States Navy during World War II.
-She was named after an engagement on 31 August 1943 over Minami-Tori-shima, known on American maps as Marcus Island.
-She was launched in December 1943, commissioned in January 1944, and she served in the Mariana and Palau Islands campaign, the Philippines campaign, as well as the Battle of Okinawa.
-She spent the majority of her World War II as a flagship for various escort carrier formations, serving as the headquarters for Rear Admiral William D. Sample and Felix Stump.
-During the Philippines campaign, she participated in the Battle off Samar, the largest naval engagement in history, and during the Battle of Mindoro, she had multiple near-brushes with Japanese kamikazes.
+She was named after U.S. actions against Minami-Tori-shima, which American maps labeled as Marcus Island.
+In September 1943, she was laid down at Vancouver, Washington, by the Kaiser Shipbuilding Company as Kanalku Bay.
+She was renamed Marcus Island in November 1943, launched in December, and commissioned in January 1944.

+Marcus Island served in the Mariana and Palau Islands campaign, the Philippines campaign, and the Battle of Okinawa.
+She acted as the flagship for various escort carrier formations, serving as the headquarters for Rear Admirals William D. Sample and Felix Stump.
+During the Philippines campaign, she participated in the Battle off Samar and the Battle of Mindoro, surviving multiple close brushes with Japanese kamikazes.
 Post-war, she participated in Operation Magic Carpet, repatriating U.S. servicemen from throughout the Pacific.
-She was decommissioned in December 1946, being mothballed in the Atlantic Reserve Fleet.
-Ultimately, she was broken up in 1960.
+Marcus Island was decommissioned in December 1946, mothballed in the Atlantic Reserve Fleet, and sold for scrap in 1960.